-Barbados is back, baby!
-We’ve missed the Caribbean heat on our skin like the moon misses the sun, and the news that not only are P&O Cruises cruising to the Caribbean in 2021, but they’re also doing so over Christmas and New Year no less, is music to our ears.
+Barbados is back on the cruise agenda, baby!
+We’ve missed the Caribbean heat on our skin like the moon misses the sun, and the news that not only are P&O Cruises cruising to the Caribbean again, but they’re also doing so over Christmas and New Year no less, is music to our ears.
 But it’s been a while, so ahead of Britannia returning to her Barbados homeport, we thought we’d give you a little rundown on how best to spend a day or two in what is arguably the most popular Caribbean cruise port.

 From rum cocktails to colonial plantations and everything in between, here’s what to do in Bridgetown.